During a barium enema exam, an X-ray machine takes pictures of the colon while an enema tube inserted in the rectum delivers liquid barium.

 - Persistent constipation

-A barium enema X-ray may enable your doctor to detect such conditions as:
+Similarly, a barium enema X-ray previously may have been ordered by your doctor to detect such conditions as:

 - Inflammatory bowel disease